-Well, you gotta know your girls and plan accordingly.
-Start with what they like to do.
-Hiking?
+You gotta know your girls and plan accordingly.
+Start asking yourself what you all love to do together: hiking?
 Beach?
 Shopping?
 Zip-lining?
 Sightseeing?
 Ski Poles?
-Even if there’s more than one answer it helps whittle down the options.
+Even if there's more than one answer it will help you start to whittle down the options.

-Next qualifying question: How long of a hall-pass can you all get (AKA a get-out-of-jail-free card)?
-Does it need to be a girls’ weekend trip?
-Are we talkin’ a girls vacation?
-You have to work with what’s written on the hall-pass.
+Next qualifying question: How long is everyone's get-out-of-jail-free card?
+Does it need to be a girls' weekend trip?
+Can it turn into a girls' vacation?
+You have to work within everyone's schedules.

-Ok!
-This is getting exciting!
-You and your BFF’s, who like to do similar things (whatever those have been sorted out to be), are now ready to pick the destination for your weekend/vacation girls trip to…
+Ok, this is getting exciting!
+You and your BFFs are now ready to pick the destination for your weekend/vacation girls' trip to…

 Where are you going?